homy-newfs8/esphome-sesame3/docs/README.md

 # esphome-sesame3

-[ESPHome](https://esphome.io/) Smart Lock component for CANDYHOUSE [SESAME 5](https://jp.candyhouse.co/products/sesame5) / [SESAME 5 PRO](https://jp.candyhouse.co/products/sesame5-pro) / [SESAME bot](https://jp.candyhouse.co/products/sesame3-bot) / SESAME 3 / SESAME 4 / SESAME Bike, control via Bluetooth LE
+[ESPHome](https://esphome.io/) Smart Lock component for CANDYHOUSE [SESAME 5](https://jp.candyhouse.co/products/sesame5) / [SESAME 5 PRO](https://jp.candyhouse.co/products/sesame5-pro) / [SESAME Bot 2](https://jp.candyhouse.co/products/sesamebot2) / SESAME bot / SESAME 3 / SESAME 4 / SESAME Bike, control via Bluetooth LE

 > [!NOTE] This component does not use ESPHome's built-in `BTClient`
 > functionality.
 Therefore, this component cannot coexist with other BLE
-> components in the same ESP32.
-Use this component in a separate ESP32 device
+> components on the same ESP32.
+Use this component with a separate ESP32 device
 > from other BLE components.

 # When upgrading to 0.10.0 or later from previous versions